Libertai/libertai-docs/docs/apis/text-generation/prompting.md

 ### Response:
 ```

-Please note that the input part is optionnal.
+Please note that the input part is optional.
 There has been variants of it for chats too.
 Where each chat participant has its name prepended with "### " and replaces the Instruction/Input/Response pattern:

 ```
 {system}